-- Consultation on RNAi screen and CRISPR-Cas9 engineering projects
+- Consultation on RNAi and CRISPR screens, and CRISPR-Cas9 engineering projects

 - Reagents for functional genomics screening (siRNA, shRNA and other reagent libraries)

-- Bioinformatics support for RNAi screen and CRISPR-Cas9 projects, including
+- Bioinformatics support for RNAi and CRISPR screens, and CRISPR-Cas9 projects, including

 - Automated assay read-out equipment (96-well and 384-well compatible)

-- Automated liquid handling robotics for screening and other studies
+- Automated liquid handling robotics for screening and other high throughput or automated studies

 - Reagents for secondary screens and follow-up studies